Skip to Content

 Applesauce

-• Pureed fruit – when used to add moisture to your recipe, use 1/4 cup of fruit to replace each egg.
+Again, use 1/4 cup of fruit to replace each egg.
 Choose from unsweetened applesauce, mashed bananas, dates that have been softened, pureed prunes (you can use baby food), or raisins that have been plumped up.
-You may have to bake your brownies a little bit longer.

-• Oil and baking power– combine one teaspoon of oil (vegetable or corn oil is recommended) with two tablespoons of water, and two teaspoons of baking powder as a replacement for one egg.
+Combine one teaspoon of oil (vegetable or corn oil is recommended) with two tablespoons of water, and two teaspoons of baking powder as a replacement for one egg.

-• Nut butter – you can choose between almond, cashew, or peanut butter to replace an egg in your brownie mix.
+You can choose between almond, cashew, or peanut butter to replace an egg in your brownie mix.
 Substitute 3 tablespoons of nut butter for each egg called for in your recipe.
-Make sure the nut butter is creamy and not chunky.

-Additional Replacements for Eggs in Brownies:
+Additional Replacements for Eggs in Brownies

 Vegetable Oil